-Additionally, the average cost of motorcycle insurance is higher in states with higher crime rates.
+Additionally, motorcycle insurance costs are higher in states with higher crime rates.
 This is because your motorcycle is at greater risk of being stolen in these states.

-Drivers who violate traffic laws and receive speeding tickets are more likely to pay higher auto and motorcycle insurance rates than people who have no record of traffic law violations.
+Drivers who violate traffic laws and receive speeding tickets are more likely to pay higher auto and motorcycle insurance rates than those with no record of traffic law violations.

 In most regions, offenses or previous violations are taken off your driving record after three years.
-After that, they have no effect on your insurance rate.
+After that, they do not affect your insurance rate.

-You can expect to pay more for motorcycle insurance than an occasional weekend rider if you use your motorcycle to commute to and from work on a daily basis.
+You can expect to pay more for motorcycle insurance than an occasional weekend rider if you use your motorcycle to commute to and from work daily.
 This is because the more time you spend traveling by motorcycle, the higher your risk of a collision.

 Several insurance companies also take annual miles traveled into account when calculating premiums.
 The higher your mileage, the more you travel.

 Furthermore, suppose you use your motorcycle for business reasons.
-It may exclude you from obtaining a personal motorcycle insurance policy, so you may need to obtain a business motorcycle insurance policy instead.
+It may exclude you from obtaining a personal motorcycle insurance policy, so that you may need a business motorcycle insurance policy instead.

 Comprehensive and collision insurance is more expensive than the state’s minimal liability insurance.
 The cheapest motorcycle insurance is a liability-only insurance policy, but it doesn’t cover the cost of repairing your motorcycle.

-If you opt for full coverage motorcycle insurance, you can expect to pay more on your monthly premiums.
+If you opt for full coverage motorcycle insurance, you can expect to pay more monthly premiums.

-Some insurance companies also offer additional customized coverages, including accessory coverage, transported contents/personal possession coverage, and advanced injury protection, which may raise the cost of motorbike insurance.
+Some insurance companies also offer customized coverage, including accessory coverage, transported contents/personal possession coverage, and advanced injury protection, which may raise the cost of motorbike insurance.